 I am fortunate to have some great friends in the travel and blogging world.
 But working from home every day in London for long stretches in between travels can get tough on the wandering mind.
 While getting in shape and getting out of my brain were big factors of me turning to yoga classes, I’m finding the camaraderie to be an added bonus.

 They offer classic classes every day, ranging from vinyasa flow for beginners to meditative restoring sessions.
 There’s also a couple of pilates classes and one for pregnant women too, if you want to check if this is something you can do during your pregnancy.
 The studio upstairs is surrounded by frosted windows and the basement below is cozy for night-time sessions.
+To get those windows serviced, one can click on the link.
 I love that I don’t have to bring a thing either, as there are mats, props, water containers and even eye pillows available complimentary to use.

 I did my best to hide in the beginning, but after showing up every day I started to open up with some students and teachers.
 So many of them, especially over the summer, are off to beautiful places like India, Spain, Greece and more to further their yoga practices.
 I’ve popped in early a few times to have some of their coconut tea on tap and listen to everyone’s amazing adventures.
 It’s inspiring and has me starting to plan my own yoga retreat hopefully in the near future.